Xomega-Net/Xomega.Docs/docs/framework/common-ui/lookup.md

 The most common use case for the lookup tables is to look up a header by its string `Id`, which you can do by calling the `LookupById` method.
 However, you can also look it up by any [display format](#display-format) that produces a unique string for the headers using the `LookupByFormat` method.

-For example, to look it up by the text you can use the `Header.FieldText` format.
-You can also use any combination of `Id`, `Text` or additional attributes, as illustrated below.
+For example, to look it up by the text, you can use the `Header.FieldText` format.
+You can also use any combination of `Id`, `Text`, or additional attributes, as illustrated below.

 ```cs
 // look up status by Id